I think you’ll agree. There’s something magical about a country wedding… especially in a barn.

-And the cost for a wedding like this is incredibly reasonable!
+And the cost of a wedding like this is incredibly reasonable!
 This particular barn, which was a set up for small to medium sized events, was excellently priced and sat between a field of wildflowers and the Colorado River.
 The perfect setting for a boho wedding.

 When the setting is already this picturesque, why mess with perfect?

 My sister-in-law and new brother-in-law put together this amazing barn wedding on a budget at the AA barn in Grand Lake, Colorado.
 I was thrilled to be a little part of it.

 I designed their wedding invitations and was anticipating this day for a while.

 Keep reading for great tips on how to set up wedding stations, how to take good care of your guests, and for wonderful, rustic wedding decorations ideas.
 This post may contain affiliate links.